Student Records and Transcripts

 |S||Supplemental Privilege (discontinued, effective the 2021-22 academic year)|

 Grade Point Average

-Grade Point Average (GPA): a weighted average calculated by dividing the sum of all grade points by the sum of all credits attempted.
-Courses with the notations of W (Withdrawal), TR (Transfer Credit), or AU (Audit) are not included in the GPA calculation.
+Grade Point Average (GPA): a weighted average calculated by dividing the sum of all Grade Points by the sum of all credits attempted.
+GPA is calculated to two decimal points and is truncated.

 |Course||Grade||Grade Point Value||Credits||Total Grade Points|

 |TPPR 109||In progress||-||-||-|

 Term Grade Point Average (Term GPA): calculated by dividing the sum of Grade Points achieved in the term by the sum of all credits attempted in that term.
 A Term GPA is included on the transcript.